AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 #### Wildcards

-To ignore documents with similar parts (e.g. document_name_1, document_name_2 e.t.c), you can use wildcard functionality.
-Just put `*` symbol instead of repeating part (e.g. `document_name_*`) and this mask will cover all source or destination documents that meet this mask.
+To ignore documents with similar parts (`document_name_1`, `document_name_2`), you can use wildcard functionality.
+Put `*` symbol instead of repeating part (`document_name_*`) and this mask covers all source or destination documents that meet this mask.

 #### URL rewrite step

-This step is quite complex because there are many different algorithms developed in Magento 1 which are not compatible with Magento 2.
-For different versions of Magento 1 there can be different algorithms.
+This step is complex because there are many different algorithms developed in Magento 1 which are not compatible with Magento 2.
+For different versions of Magento 1, there can be different algorithms.
 Thus under Step/UrlRewrite folder there are classes that were developed for some of particular versions of Magento and Migration\Step\UrlRewrite\Version191to2000 is one of them.
 It can transfer URL Rewrites data from Magento 1.9.1 to Magento 2.

 #### EAV step

-This step transfers all attributes (e.g. product, customer, RMA) from Magento 1 to Magento 2.
+This step transfers all attributes (product, customer, RMA) from Magento 1 to Magento 2.
 It uses map-eav.xml file that contains rules similar to the ones in map.xml file for specific cases of processing data.

 Some of the tables that are processed in the step:

-*  eav_attribute
-*  eav_attribute_group
+*  `eav_attribute`
-*  eav_attribute_set
+*  `eav_attribute_group`
-*  eav_entity_attribute
+*  `eav_attribute_set`
-*  catalog_eav_attribute
+*  `eav_entity_attribute`
-*  customer_eav_attribute
+*  `catalog_eav_attribute`
-*  eav_entity_type
+*  `customer_eav_attribute`
-*  ...
+*  `eav_entity_type`

 ### Delta migration mode

 After main migration, additional data could have been added to the Magento 1 database (for example, by customers on storefront).
 To track this data, the Tool sets up the database triggers for tables in the beginning of migration process.
 For more information, see [Migrate data created by third-party extensions](migrate-data/delta.md#migrate-data-created-by-third-party-extensions).

-## Data Sources
+## Data sources

 To reach to the data sources of Magento 1 and Magento 2 and operate with its data (select, update, insert, delete) there are many classes in Resource folder.
 Migration\ResourceModel\Source and Migration\ResourceModel\Destination are main classes.
 All migration steps use it to operate with data.
 This data is contained in classes like Migration\ResourceModel\Document, Migration\ResourceModel\Record, Migration\ResourceModel\Structure etc.